 When I researched the internet for a motorcycle loan I found that Lightstreams’s Rate Beat Program was really an excellent add-on and should make you feel confident that you will be getting one of the best rates available within the market today.

-It really is a great feeling to know that you are not overpaying for your motorcycle due to high APR’s when compared to other loans which are available in the marketplace.
+It really is a great feeling to know that you are not overpaying for your motorcycle due to high APRs compared to other loans available in the marketplace.
 This can make a real difference to your finances when you come to trade in your motorcycle or sell it in the future as the less interest you are paying on your loan, the less the bike has cost you.

 I also found out that LightStream offers a LOAN EXPERIENCE GUARANTEE whereby if in the unfortunate circumstance you were not satisfied with the experience of getting a loan from them they will send you $100.
 This is carried out by the customer completing a questionnaire.
 The guarantee runs out 30 days after you receive your loan.